designerdevil/lighthouse/key/README.md

 ## Provide GCP key here

 If you want to use a GCP hook for generating the assets and uploading it on GCP account.
 A JSON key is required.

-Rename that file to key.json
+**Note: Rename that file to key.json**

 ### What should be inside of key.json
 ```